peterweissbier/ubuntu_pro/README.md

-# ubuntu pro activation on ubuntu or any variants e.g. xubuntu, lubuntu, ...
+# ubuntu pro activation on ubuntu or any variants e.g. xubuntu, lubuntu etc

 # >>>free for personal subscription of up to 5 machines<<<